dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-group-items-in-a-windows-forms-listview-control-using-the-designer.md

 ---
-title: Group Items in ListView Control Using the Designer ms.date: "03/30/2017"
+title: Group Items in ListView Control Using the Designer
+description: Learn how to group items in ListView Control using the Designer tool, which enables you to display related sets of items in groups. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "ListView control [Windows Forms], grouping items"